diegomarquez/game-builder/README.md

 ###### Current TODO List:

+- Start using requireJS from the lib folder

-- Figure out how to use Bootstrap to make a nice homepage
+- Figure out how to use Bootstrap to make a nice homepage simple homepage
-- Use Bower to install the requirejs dependency

 - Anotate example code to generate documentation
-    * Link to all the modules used in each example.
-Framework and example files.

 - Use the Gruntfile to create documentation and deploy to gh-pages
     - Exclude requireJS from documentation

+- Make yeoman generator
+    - Scaffold basic project
+        - Get dependencies
+    - Custom bootstrap.js from project source
-- Make yeoman generator for the different types of files
+    - Different types of files templates
-    - Have the Sublime plugin use those generators.

 - Think about how to handle paths to images/sound
 - Use HTML to add some on screen explanation of what is going on